maitreverge/minishell_101/ressources/maitreverge/edge_cases/README.md

 I'll provide a few explanations on specific commands, a few insights sometimes...

 > [!CAUTION]
-> Keep in mind that some commands will **crush your sould and destrooy your will to live with the efficiency of a bulldozer**.
+> Keep in mind that some commands will **crush your soul and destroy your will to live with the efficiency of a bulldozer**.